JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 :::

 1. 🔑 Set the connection `Connect`.
-Status must change on the window.
+The status must change on the window.
 For more details, please check the page or every provider above.

   <table>
     <tr>